 There are several pros to choosing an au pair for your childcare needs, including the following:

-Because au pairs programs are government sponsored, costs are regulated.
+Because au pair programs are government sponsored, costs are regulated.
 According to the U.S. Internal Revenue Service, au pairs are paid a weekly stipend equivalent to the U.S. federal minimum wage.
 The stipend is based per family, so you do not pay more for additional kids.
-Au pair agency application and placement fees (which cover recruiting and screening, paperwork processing, some travel expenses, visa, training and coordination), a private room, meals, paid vacation time, and a $500 educational stipend are additional.
-Even with these additional fees—which can be a big upfront cost for the host family—au pair care is much more affordable than live-in or live-out nannies or babysitters.
+Keep in mind there are some upfront costs you will incur.
+These costs include, the au pair agency application fees and the placement fees (which cover recruiting, screening, paperwork processing, some travel expenses, visa and training).
+Once they arrive, there are additional expenses outside of the weekly stipend.
+These costs include providing a private room, meals, paid vacation time, and a $500 educational stipend.
+Even with these additional fees, au pair care is much more affordable than live-in or live-out nannies or babysitters.

-For those who work long or erratic hours—or those who need an extra set of hands throughout the day and night—flexible child care is a top priority.
+For those who work long or irregular hours, or need an extra set of hands, flexible child care is a top priority.
 Few providers can match the flexibility offered by au pairs.
-According to ICEF Monitor, a market research firm for the international education market, au pairs in the U.S. can work up to 45 hours per week, one of the highest maximums for au pairs worldwide.
+According to ICEF Monitor, a market research firm for the international education market, au pairs in the U.S. can work up to 45 hours per week.
 While they may not work more than 10 hours per day, you can coordinate your own child care schedule week to week.

 Inviting a foreign student to live with your family is a wonderful way to introduce your children to a new culture or language.
-For instance, according to AuPair Clearinghouse, who reviews and compares United States au pair agencies, there’s a growing trend to hire Chinese au pairs.
+One example, according to AuPair Clearinghouse, who reviews and compares United States au pair agencies, there’s a growing trend to hire Chinese care takers.
 They attribute the trend to the increasing popularity of Mandarin as a language option in secondary schools, and the appeal of having a Mandarin-speaker in your own home to help your kids learn the language.

 Au Pair Limitations

 Au pairs are students (18-26 years old) who travel to the U.S. for the educational and cultural experience.
-Though they are required to complete some childcare instruction, their training and experience are limited.
-Simply put, they are not professional childcare providers, nor do they necessarily have an interest in pursuing a career in childcare.
+Though they are required to complete some childcare instruction, their training and experience is limited.
+Simply put, they are not professional childcare providers, nor do they necessarily have an interest in pursuing a career in child care.
 For this reason, they are often better for families who do not require infant or special needs care.

-Au pairs are carefully screened and can you can interview candidates via phone, email and video chat, but you cannot truly meet face-to-face or have a trial period before committing to a relationship.
+They are carefully screened and you can interview candidates via phone, email and video chat, but you cannot truly meet face-to-face or have a trial period before committing to a relationship.

-Au pairs are students learning a new culture and sometimes a new language as they are getting to know your family and understanding its own unique needs.
+In addition to the limitations above, au pairs are students learning a new culture and often times a new language as they are getting to know your family and understanding its own unique needs.
 It can be a tricky adjustment period for both sides.